mhakkinen/extdesc/README.md

 Finally while the approach described below is based on using only standard elements and attributes, we have have also created a web component-based model implementing a significant part of the DIAGRAMMAR format.
 [1]

+## Fundamental Design Concept

+For the user, the most salient information is the extended description.
+Efficent delivery of that description is key.
+Therefore, the aural presentation of the description supersedes and replaces the physical image in the accessibility tree.

 ## Block Images

 The `<figure>` element is used to contain block images.
 Within the `<figure>` element, is the visual image content, for example a graph or complex expression rendered using graphics.
 The image has the aria-hidden attribute and it is set to true, meaning the image itself is hidden from screen readers.